plotly/plotly.js/README.md

 npm run partial-bundle -- --transforms sort,filter
 ```

-Use `transforms none` option to exclude all transforms.
+Or use `transforms none` to exclude them all.
 ```
 npm run partial-bundle -- --transforms none
 ```